spine-tools/Spine-Toolbox/docs/source/examples/hpc_basics.rst

 File Transfer
 -------------

-You can use scp to transfer files between your local system and the login node.
+You can use  :program:`scp` to transfer files between your local system and the login node.

 .. code-block:: bash